cksdml1014/chanisong/_pages/about.md

 Welcome to my website!

-I'm Chan-Eui Song, a mechanical engineering student from SNU.
+I'm Chan-Eui Song, a mechanical engineering & mathematics(double major) student from SNU.

-Since September 2023, I'm working as a researcher from IDeAOcean, a company developing state-of-art technology on mechanism and machine design.
+I've fulfilled all the requirements for graduation, and since September 2023, I've been working as a researcher from **[IDeAOcean](ideaocean.ai)**, a company developing state-of-the-art technology on mechanism and machine design.

-I'm planning to pursue my PhD course starting from 2025, expecting to grow a lot through interaction with many talented researchers from around the world.
+I'm planning to pursue my PhD course starting in 2025, expecting to grow a lot through interaction with many talented researchers from around the world.

-I'm a expert at mechanism design, but also love to study control / mechanics / robotics and other issues that may innovate the world.
+I'm an expert at mechanism design, but I also love to study control / mechanics / robotics and other issues that may innovate the world.

-I love math and mechanics, and I aim to make huge contribution to the society by both research and education.
+I love math and mechanics, and I aim to make a huge contribution to society through research and education.

-I like to discuss about engineering issues from various fields, and I'll appreciate constructive conversation or contacts.
+I like discussing engineering issues from various fields, and I'd appreciate constructive conversation or contact.

 I'm also a huge football fan, supporting FC Seoul from when I was 4.

 P.S.
-For non-Korean speakers finding hard to pronounce my name, you can call me Chani :)
+For non-Korean speakers finding it hard to pronounce my name, you can call me Chani :)